 To configure element level security, you would follow the same series of steps that you used for the earlier example.
-(See Section 5.3, "Example-Compartment Security" [28].)
+(See Example-Compartment Security.)

 - · Set up roles.

 - · Create users and assign roles.

 - · Insert documents with permissions.

-- · Add the guery rolesets to the Security database.
+- Add the query rolesets to the Security database.

 - Add protected paths for elements in documents, by inserting the protected paths into the Security database.